 - One who receives Disabled Child Benefit and has reached the age of 18 and 3 months, will have his/her disability status re-evaluated in the National Insurance Institute as an adult.

-- In this case, in order to receive the discount from the electric company, one must register his/her electric contract in the name of the child (name + identity number).
-One can do this by calling the electric company's call center 103 (toll free from a landline or HOT).
+- In this case, in order to receive the discount from the electric company, one must register his/her electric contract in his/her (name + identity number) as explained on the Electricity Bill Discount for Special Services Benefit (Attendance Allowance) Recipients page.

 Laws and Regulations